 You can participate in hands-on traditional crafts, storytelling, and artifact viewing.
 If you’re a history buff, Strawbery Banke is a must.

 Located at Odiorne State Park, the Seacoast Science Center is a delightful, educational way to appreciate marine life and the ocean.
-As a bonus, it’s right on the beach in Rye!
+If you’re looking for things to do in Rye NH, add this to the list!

 The exhibits will teach you about marine mammals like whales and seals, beaches, and reefs.
-The best part is the touch tank, where you can pet a chain catshark or hold a sea star.
+The best part is the touch tank, where you can pet a chain catshark or hold a sea star; this is one of the most fun things to do with kids in NH, and certainly one of the coolest Seacoast NH things to do, too.

 Why not experience NH in style?
-Located in Bretton Woods, a hotspot for skiers and adventurers, the Omni Mount Washington Resort is a breathtaking hotel.
+Located in Bretton Woods, a hotspot for skiers and adventurers, the Omni Mount Washington Resort is a breathtaking hotel; not only is this NH luxury resort with a spa one of the most fun things to do for adults in New Hampshire, but kids will have a blast too, making this a fun NH family activity!

 In the 20th century, The Mount Washington was one the most luxurious hotels of its time.
 And the present popularity of this historical hotel lies in its massive size, and the nature that surrounds it – a stay here comes with 360-degree views of the White Mountains.
 Book a stay here if you want a one-of-a-kind NH experience!

-Off the beaten path in Holderness, Squam Lakes Natural Science Center is a great place to visit if you’re interested in natural science or seeing a variety of cool animals up close.
-There are so many programs and camps for kids, live animal exhibits, walking trails, and education programs.
+Looking for things to do in Holderness NH?
+Well, off the beaten path a bit, Squam Lakes Natural Science Center is a great place to visit if you’re interested in natural science or seeing a variety of cool animals up close.
+There are so many programs and camps for kids in NH, live animal exhibits, walking trails, and education programs.
 The center even offers cruises on Squam Lake.

-Formed during the last Ice Age, the Polar Caves were created when a glacier moved across the landscape and deposited massive granite boulders.
+On the list of unique things to do in New Hampshire, the Polar Caves were formed during the last Ice Age and created when a glacier moved across the landscape and deposited massive granite boulders.
 I think gorgeous granite formations like the Polar Caves are what make NH’s landscape so amazing.

 You can visit Polar Caves Park and meander along the stairs and boardwalks that will weave you in and out of the caves.
 Some portions consist of really narrow crevices though, so be prepared if you’re not a fan of small spaces!